Georgia LLC: how to start an LLC in Georgia

 Naming Requirements

-Required Designators: The name must include “Limited Liability Company,” “LLC,” or “L.L.C.”
-Other variations like “Ltd.” or “Inc.” are not acceptable for LLCs.
+- Required designation: The name must include “Limited Liability Company,” “LLC,” or “L.L.C.”

-Every Georgia LLC must maintain a registered agent who meets specific criteria:
+Every Georgia LLC must maintain a registered agent with specific qualifications:

 Filing Requirements

-Georgia requires specific documentation and information for LLC formation:
+Georgia requires specific documents and information for LLC formation:

 Formation Process